openemv/crypto/README.md

 be specified when adding this project to a parent project.
 This project already specifies `EXCLUDE_FROM_ALL` for each `add_library()`.

+This project provides several variables to the CMake parent scope for the parent project to use:
+* `CRYPTO_PACKAGE_DEPENDENCIES` for the parameters of `find_dependency()` when
+  generating the parent project's CMake package configuration file
+* `CRYPTO_PKGCONFIG_REQ_PRIV` for the dependencies in the `Requires.private`
+  field when generating the parent project's `pkg-config` file
+* `CRYPTO_PKGCONFIG_LIBS_PRIV` for the linker flags in the `Libs.private` field when generating the parent project's `pkg-config` file

 MbedTLS options
 ---------------